 From the waterfall, turn around and retrace your steps along the River Trail until you come to a fork and the Sendero Tosi (Tosi Trail).
 Follow this shortcut, which leads through varied terrain, back to the reserve entrance.

-Once you’ve got the River Trail and waterfall under your belt, I recommend a slightly more strenuous hike to a lookout atop the Continental Divide.
+Once the River Trail and waterfall are behind you, consider a slightly more strenuous hike to a lookout atop the Continental Divide.
 The Sendero Bosque Nuboso (Cloud Forest Trail) ★ heads east from the reserve entrance.
 As its name implies, the trail leads through thick, virgin cloud forest.
-Keep your eyes open for any number of bird and mammal species, including toucans, trogans, honeycreepers, and howler monkeys.
-Some great specimens of massive strangler fig trees are on the trail.
-These trees start as parasitic vines and eventually engulf their host tree.
+Keep your eyes open for any number of bird and mammal species, including toucans, trogons, honeycreepers, and howler monkeys.
+The trail has some great specimens of massive strangler fig trees, which start as parasitic vines and eventually engulf their host tree.
 After 1.9km (1.2 miles), you will reach the Continental Divide.
-Despite the sound of this, there’s only a modest elevation gain of some 65m (213 ft.).
+This might sound daunting, but there’s a modest elevation gain of only some 65m (213 ft.).